-Proposals to upgrade or extend existing employment sites will be supported provided that:
+Proposals to upgrade or extend existing employment sites (B1, B2 and B8) will be supported provided that:

-- a) The impact on the amenities enjoyed by occupants of surrounding properties is acceptable. - b) They do not compromise the character of the area or openness of the countryside. - c) Traffic impact is acceptable in terms of highway safety and living conditions of residents. - d) They include a traffic impact analysis or transport assessment which is proportionate to the development and demonstrates traffic impact and measures which may be taken to mitigate impacts.
+- a) The impact on the amenities enjoyed by occupants of surrounding properties is acceptable. - b) They do not compromise the character of the area or openness of the countryside. - c) Traffic impact is acceptable in terms of highway safety and living conditions of residents. - d) They include an economic and traffic impact analysis and transport assessment which is proportionate to the development and demonstrates traffic impact and measures which may be taken to mitigate impacts.